 - The dorms and training ship Empire State will be completely sanitized and placed into a "Citadel Status" before the commencement of pier-side training. - Before returning to campus, all students, faculty, staff will daily self-monitor and complete the required daily health monitoring form.
 Upon arrival, Health Services will do temperature checks and review monitoring forms - Maritime College will have at least four trained and certified contact tracers.
 Upon arrival at Maritime College, heath monitoring forms will be reviewed, and students, staff, and faculty will be medically screened before being permitted access to the dorms, facilities, or ship.

-- Each cadet will be assigned an individual room in the residence halls.
-Dining Service hours will be staggered and social distancing maximized per dining service protocols outlined in Appendix D.
+- Cadets will be assigned double occupancy rooms in G&H Residence Hall.
+Dining Service hours will be staggered, and social distancing maximized per dining service protocols outlined in Appendix E.